 Our system allows users to plan and schedule the disconnect according to procedures.

-In situations where a disconnect cannot be avoided, the system allows users to plan and schedule the disconnect according to procedures.
+In situations where a disconnect cannot be avoided, the system allows users to plan and schedule to disconnect according to procedures.